logo

 To better understand the implications of choosing between guaranteed and non-guaranteed annuity rates, let’s delve deeper into their key differences and how they might impact an investor’s retirement income.

-• Guarantees and Predictability
+• Guarantees and Predictability:

 Guaranteed annuity rates (GARs) offer a fixed rate specified in the annuity contract.
 This means that the income an investor receives remains constant and is not subject to market fluctuations.
 GARs provide a stable and predictable income stream, making them an appealing option for risk-averse investors who prioritize financial stability during retirement.